fabioarciniegas/data_science_specialization_coursera_public/R_programmming/R_programming_course_notes.md

 Rprof keeps track of the function call stack at regularly sampled intervals and tabulates how much time is spent on each functions.
 Default sampling interval is 0.02.

+normalizing the data:
+ - by.total
+   -by.self (divides the time spent in each function by the total run time but first substracts out time spent in functions above in the call stack)

+By self more often useful according to video to identify bottlenecks.